-It is recommended that the Planning Proposal be revised to have regard to the context of the site with alternate building height and Floor Space Ratio, amongst other urban design outcomes outlined in this report, prior to submission to the Department of Planning, Housing and Infrastructure (DPHI) for a Gateway Determination.
+It is therefore recommended that the Planning Proposal be revised to have regard to the context of the site with alternate building height and Floor Space Ratio (refer Option A in Attachment 1, and Attachment 2), amongst other urban design outcomes outlined in this report, and that it proceed on this basis.
+It is recommended that the documentation be updated to reflect this alternate scheme prior to submission to the Department of Planning, Housing and Infrastructure (DPHI) for a Gateway Determination.